Incremental Generalized Hybrid A*: Discussion

 \section{Discussion}

 \ighastar represents a shift from a purely expansion-driven planner to a more general \emph{vertex reactivation framework}, capable of leveraging both prior computation and resolution-aware reasoning.
 As long as the implementation of alternative \shift and \activate methods fit within the definitions in Sec.~\ref{sec:theory}, the guarantees hold.
 Notice that \ihastar can be constructed using \ighastar, by using a \shift method that always increases resolution but never breaks the loop, and an \activate method that resets $Q_v$ with $v_s$.
 While a large number of variations of \ighastar are possible, the focus of this work is to show the value that even a straightforward variant can bring.
-Further, note that in our deployment, we make no domain-specific modifications to Alg.~\ref{alg:igha}; deploying the algorithm on a different robot is a matter of choosing the appropriate successor, heuristic, and goal set definitions.
+Further, note that in our deployment, we make no domain-specific modifications to Alg.~\ref{alg:igha}; deploying the algorithm on a different robot, or for higher-dimensional environments, is a matter of choosing the appropriate successor, heuristic, and goal set definitions -- computational burden, due to the curse of dimensionality in higher dimensional problems, is expected to change across the board.

 \textbf{Remark:} in the instantiation in Sec.~\ref{subsec: ighastar-H}, the rule used is \textit{naive}; it only depends on information directly available in $Q_v$; the $\bar{H}$ we use for our closed loop experiments~(Sec.~\ref{subsec: closed_loop_exp}) is informed by our domain knowledge about off-road autonomy.
 However, for different domains, one could learn the appropriate \textit{average} $\bar{H}$ values or predict them on the fly, while technically still retaining the guarantees in Sec.~\ref{sec:theory}.
 While we use a grid-based discretization approach to perform duplicate detection, other methods of discretization, such as use of r-disks as in~\citep{SST, Sparse_RRT} or successor validity as in~\citep{soft_duplicate, RCS_needle} for duplicate detection may also be used as long as they satisfy the assumptions in Sec.~\ref{sec:theory} and expose a hyperparameter equivalent to the discretization resolution used here.